About Mind the Gap

 Creative Design

-We also designed the site to best show off Mind the Gap’s video and imagery, most notably a full-width hero video on their homepage which serves as a fantastic introduction to Mind the Gap’s thrilling projects and talented performers, as well as making it easy to integrate striking video into every page of the site.
+We also designed the website to best show off Mind the Gap’s video and imagery, most notably a full-width hero video on their homepage which serves as a fantastic introduction to Mind the Gap’s thrilling projects and talented performers, as well as making it easy to integrate striking video into every page of the website.

 Accessible Content

 We were also conscious of striking the right balance between dynamic design and accessibility and were mindful to not let style overcome ease-of-use.
-The comic-book inspired design of the site was complemented by clear, bold, and accessible text and icons – a case of form and function suiting each other really well.
+The comic-book inspired website design was complemented by clear, bold, and accessible text and icons – a case of form and function suiting each other really well.

 Futureproof WordPress development

 As Mind the Gap continue to expand and grow as an organisation, they need a flexible website that can keep up – this is exactly what we’ve delivered.
 The website is modular which makes changing and updating content very straightforward.
-The team at Mind the Gap will be able to continue to showcase their incredible productions without much bother.
+Their marketing team in Bradford will be able to continue to showcase their incredible productions without much bother.

 We also carried out training with their amazing team to help familiarise them with our CMS so they could make changes themselves.
 We’re so incredibly pleased with how the website turned out and absolutely loved working with an organisation that cares about promoting accessibility and inclusivity as much as we do.